MicrosoftDocs/entra-docs/docs/external-id/customers/sample-mobile-app-ios-swift-sign-in.md

 1. Select **Acquire Token Interactively** to request an access token.
 1. If you select **API - Perform GET** to call a protected ASP.NET Core web API, you will get an error.

-For more information about calling a protected web API, see our [Next teps](#next-steps)
+For more information about calling a protected web API, see our [Next steps](#next-steps)

 ## Next steps